 Compose Up command completes, navigate to the Docker Explorer to view your services as a Compose Group.
 This allows you to start, stop, and view the logs of each service as a group.

 Using image registries

-An image in an Azure Container Registry can be deployed to Azure App Service directly from VS Code.
-See Deploy images to Azure App Service to get started.
+An image in an Azure Container Registry can be deployed to Azure App Service or Azure Container Apps directly from VS Code.
+See Deploy to Azure to get started.
 For more information about how to authenticate to and work with registries, see Using container registries.

 Debugging services running inside a container